yatakabs/beat-saber-overlay/README_EN.md

    There is also a performance-improved version produced by denpadokei.
    - [Beat Saber HTTP Status](https://github.com/denpadokei/beatsaber-http-status)

-   To use the optional `pp` feature and the custom difficulty display, you will also need to install denpadokei's version of HTTP Status and the following mods.
+   To use the optional `pp` feature and the custom difficulty display, you will also need to install denpadokei's version of HTTP Status and the HttpStatusExtention.
 	 - [HttpStatusExtention](https://github.com/denpadokei/HttpStatusExtention)

-   ※Both versions of HTTP Status require you to install `websocket-sharp` in ModAssistant.
+   *Both versions of HTTP Status require you to install `websocket-sharp` in ModAssistant.
 Please note that it is often forgotten to install.

 2. Download the latest release from the [release page](https://github.com/rynan4818/beat-saber-overlay/releases).